 Celiac disease is said to affect 1 in 100 adults worldwide and 1 in 80 to 300 children.
 But a 2017 study of a Colorado population showed a higher rate among children: Celiac disease was found to affect 3 percent of the study population by age 15.
-Its prevalence seems to be on the rise globally in what one 2017 article termed a “celiac surge.”
+Moreover, its prevalence seems to be on the rise globally in what one 2017 article termed a “celiac surge.”

 What causes celiac disease?

 Scientists aren’t sure what causes celiac disease.
-But given the upward trend of celiac disease incidence and the potential for developing celiac disease throughout the course of a lifetime, some researchers are investigating environmental factors.Genetics are known to play a role in the development of celiac disease.
+But given the upward trend of celiac disease incidence and the potential for developing celiac disease throughout a lifetime, some researchers are investigating environmental factors.Genetics are known to play a role in the development of celiac disease.
 For those with a first-degree relative (parent, sibling, or child) with the condition, the risk of developing celiac disease is 1 in 10.
 If an individual is found to share genes like HLA-DQ2 and HLA-DQ8 with the first-degree relative, the risk is even higher.

 Does delaying gluten make a difference?